How do you apply for Financial Aid? (FAFSA)

 - current bank and brokerage statements,

 - FSA IDs.
-If you do not have a FSA ID, you will have the option of signing up for one when you have finished entering your information or you can sign up for one by clicking here .
+If you do not have a FSA ID, you will be able to create one as you start the FAFSA.
+If you prefer, you can sign up for one by clicking here .
 If you are a dependent student, your parent will also need a FSA ID.
 The FSA ID allows you to sign the FAFSA electronically rather than submitting a paper signature page.

-- Be sure to use the IRS Data Retrieval Tool (DRT) while filling out the FAFSA, if the option is available to you.
-This ensures the information from your tax return is accurately entered into your application from the IRS, be sure the name and address you enter in the DRT matches your tax return exactly.
-This option will not be available to you if you indicated that you filed an amended, Puerto Rican, or foreign tax return, if you filed in the last 3 weeks, or if your marital status is married and your tax filing status is "Married Filing Separately" or "Head of Household".
+- Use the IRS Data Retrieval Tool (DRT) while filling out the FAFSA, if the option is available to you.
+This ensures the information from your tax return is accurately transferred into your application from the IRS, be sure the name and address you enter in the DRT matches your tax return exactly.
+This option will not be available to you if you indicated that you filed an amended, Puerto Rican, or foreign tax return, if you filed in the last 3 weeks, or if your marital status is married and your tax filing status is "Married Filing Separately", "Single" or "Head of Household".

 - You will receive a Student Aid Report (SAR) when your FAFSA has been processed.
 If you entered an email address, you will receive an email notifying you when your FAFSA has been processed.
 If you did not enter an email address, you will receive a paper SAR in the mail within 4 weeks.
 When you receive the SAR, review the information to make sure that it is correct.
 If you find an error, log back into your FAFSA and submit corrections.

 - Once your FAFSA application is processed, the information will be sent to all the colleges you listed on the FAFSA.

 - If you have already applied to Riverland, you can log in to your e-Services account using your StarID and password to review the status of your financial aid application.
-Click on “Financial Aid” on the right side, then “Aid Application Status”.
+Click on “Financial Aid” on the left side, then “Aid Application Status”.
 Here you will be able to see if you are required to submit additional information to the Financial Aid office.
 You may be chosen for a process called "Verification".
 There are a number of students randomly selected for verification each academic year.
 This means Riverland is required to document the information submitted on your FAFSA was correct.
-If you are chosen for verification, we will not be able to continue processing your FAFSA until we receive all the information required.
-NOTE: We are unable to accept copies of tax returns.
-If you are chosen for verification, you will be required to do one of the following: use the IRS Data Retrieval Tool (DRT) in your FAFSA or request a Tax Return Transcript from the IRS or submit a SIGNED copy of your tax return.
+If you are chosen for verification, we will not be able to continue processing your financial aid until we receive all the information required.
+If you are chosen for verification, you will be required to do one of the following: use the IRS Data Retrieval Tool (DRT) in your FAFSA, request a Tax Return Transcript from the IRS or submit a SIGNED copy of your tax return.
 If your status says “Ready for Payment”, you will be able to see your award letter.

-- If you choose to take out student loans, you will have another process to complete in order to receive those loans.
+If you choose to take out student loans, you will have another process to complete in order to receive those loans.
 Log in to e-Services, go to Financial Aid from the left side menu, click “Loans” to start the process.
 There are four tabs: Loan Period, Pre-Requirements, Loan Application and Loan Status.

-- Loan Period- choose the correct academic year for which you applying
+- Loan Period- choose the correct academic year for which you are using the loan funds

 - Pre-Requirements- click on the link to www.Studentloans.gov to complete Entrance Counseling and a Master Promissory Note (MPN), your loans cannot be applied to your account without completing these.

 - Loan Status- check to see if your loans are still being processed or if they are certified.

 All students can charge up to $800.00 in books at the Riverland Bookstore.
 If the cost of your books exceeds $800.00 you may be able to use your financial aid to charge your books to your student account.
 Compare your award package to the charges on your account.
 If the amount of your awards exceeds the amount of your charges, you will be able to charge your books against your financial aid.
 Charging books against your financial aid is only available for a limited time, so it is important to have your financial aid complete before the semester starts.
 You can find the dates that you are able to charge books here, or on the bookstore's page http://bookstore.riverland.edu/AUSTIN/Home.aspx .
 Reminder: You cannot include your loans in your total award until you have completed the loan process.
 Also, work study is not calculated in the award amount when calculating eligibility for book charging.

-- After the 10th day of the semester, any credits that you are registered for are considered for your enrollment level for financial aid purposes.
+After the 10th day of the semester, any credits that you are registered for are considered for your enrollment level for financial aid purposes.
 Financial aid awards will be posted to your account and then disbursed by BankMobile Disbursements on the 11th day of the semester.
 Exception: first time students receive first disbursements the 30th day of the semester.